 Japan Trends in 2025: Will Japan’s Population Fall Further in the Year of the Fire Horse?

 Every January, adults who have turned twenty celebrate Coming-of-Age Day, when they officially become productive members of society.
 Just like clockwork, we get media reports about how much lower this year’s crop of newly minted adults is compared to past years.
-Japan’s population is 123 million, 5 million off its peak from 2010.
+Japan’s population is currently 123 million, 5 million off its peak from 2010.

 The question is, will Japan still cling to this superstition, and crash Japan’s birth rate even further?
 Or has the country become “modern” enough to put that kind of silliness behind it?